natcap/invest.users-guide/source/coastal_blue_carbon.rst

 - Other LULC Class :math:`\Rightarrow` Other LULC Class (*No Carbon Change* in Succeeding Years of Transition Event Until Next Bounding Year)

-This transition matrix produced by the coastal blue carbon preprocessor, and subsequently edited by the user, allows the model to identify where human activities and natural events disturb carbon stored by vegetation.
+This transition matrix produced by the coastal blue carbon preprocessor, and **subsequently edited by the user**, allows the model to identify where human activities and natural events disturb carbon stored by vegetation.
 If a transition from one LULC class to another does not occur during any of the time steps, the cell will be left blank.
 For cells in the matrix where transitions